FawziElZein/usa_recession_analysis/README.md

 ## Frontend

-Interactive PowerBI Dashboard:
+Interactive Power BI Dashboard:
-A central dashboard where viewers can view:
+A central dashboard where viewers can check:

 1. Economic Indicators: Graphs, charts and visualizations displaying key economic metrics over time.
-2. Sentiment Analysis: Representations of public sentiment about economic conditions, perhaps through heat maps, pie charts, or sentiment bars.
+2. Sentiment Analysis: Representations of public sentiment about economic conditions through pie charts, and sentiment bars.
-3. Predictive Analysis: A visualization of the ML model's performance about he US econmoic recovery compared to actual data.
+3. Predictive Analysis: A visualization of the ML model's performance about the US economic recovery compared to actual data.
 4. Interactive filters: options to filter data by date, region, or specific economic indicatiors for customized views.